Study when and where you want

 Earn your AA Degree Online

-GRCC offers another way to complete your AA degree once you've completed your developmental and/or pre-college classes.
+Green River offers another way to complete your AA degree once you've completed your developmental and/or pre-college classes.
 Everything you need from that point on is online so you can complete your degree without taking another class on campus.
 Not every class is offered every quarter.
-You can check the Class Schedule for the current quarter's offerings.
+You can check the eLearning Class Schedule for the current quarter's offerings.

 All classes that are fully online require no on-campus visits.
-Some instructors in online classes require proctored tests but they can be proctored anywhere in the world.
+Some professors in online classes require proctored tests but they can be proctored anywhere in the world.
 If on-campus attendance is required, the class is listed as Hybrid in the Class Schedule.
 A Hybrid class combines online instruction with required classroom time so you don't need to come to campus every day.
-Some of the developmental/pre-college classes are offered as Hybrid classes.

 For more information about earning your AA online contact Enrollment Services at email@example.com or talk with your faculty advisor.

-I registered for a eLearning course, what should I do next?
+I registered for an eLearning course, what should I do next?

 The most common mistake is using an incorrect login ID or password.
-Your Angel user name is the same as the user name in your Green River email address.
-For example if your Green River email address is email@example.com then your Angel user name would be jdoe5.
+Your Canvas user name is your full Green River email address.
+For example if your Green River email address is firstname.lastname@example.org, your Canvas user name would be email@example.com.
 If you don't know your Green River email address you can get it here.
-Your Angel password is the same as your student ID without the hyphens.
-So if your student ID is 840-12-3456 then your Angel password would be 840123456.
+Your Canvas password is the same as your student ID without the hyphens.
+So if your student ID is 840-12-3456 then your Canvas password would be 840123456.